Cost anomalies

 The daily spend exceeds the upper bound of the system's normal range (or acceptable range).

-The anomaly detection system uses a model fitted on data from the preceding period to forecast expected spend.
-The normal range is determined by a DoiT-specific confidence interval, which represents a range within which a certain percentage of possible values should fall.
-For example, a 90% confidence interval indicates the range for 90% of possible values.
+The anomaly detection system uses a model trained on data from the preceding period to forecast expected spend.
+The normal range is determined by a DoiT-specific prediction interval, which is an estimate of an interval in which a certain percentage of possible values will fall.
+For example, a 90% prediction interval contains 90% of the possible values that a new data point can have, based on prior values fitted by the model.
+The normal range is depicted as a shaded area on cost anomaly charts.

 Detection latency